Not so Fun Facts

 Drugs of abuse affect three primary areas of the brain:

-- The brain stem is in charge of all of the functions our body needs to stay alive including breathing, circulating blood, and digesting food.
+• The brain stem, which is in charge of all of the functions our body needs to stay alive including breathing, circulating blood, and digesting food.
 It also links the brain with the spinal cord, which runs down the back and is responsible for moving muscles and limbs as well as letting the brain know what’s happening to the body.

-- The limbic system links together many brain structures that control our emotional responses, such as feeling pleasure when we eat chocolate.
-The good feelings motivate us to repeat the behavior, which is good because eating is critical to our lives.
+• The limbic system links together many brain structures that control our emotional responses, such as feeling pleasure when we eat chocolate.
+The good feelings motivate us to repeat the behavior(s).

 Drugs are chemicals.
 They work in the brain by tapping into its communication system and interfering with the way nerve cells normally send, receive, and process information.
 In fact, some drugs can change the brain in ways that last long after the person has stopped taking drugs, maybe even permanently.
 This is more likely when a drug is taken repeatedly.

 The first time someone uses a drug of abuse, he or she experiences unnaturally intense feelings of pleasure.
 The reward circuitry is activated with dopamine carrying the message.
 Now the person needs drugs just to bring dopamine levels up to normal.
-Larger amounts of the drug are needed to create a dopamine flood, or “high” an effect known as “tolerance.”
-These brain changes drive a person to seek out and use drugs compulsively, despite negative consequences such as stealing, losing friends, family problems, or other physical or mental problems brought on by drug abuse this is addiction.
+Larger amounts of the drug are needed to create a dopamine flood, or “high,” an effect known as “tolerance.”
+These brain changes drive a person to seek out and use drugs compulsively, despite negative consequences such as stealing, losing friends, family problems, or other physical or mental problems brought on by drug addiction.
 It impairs your ability to think clearly, to feel OK without drugs, and to control your behaviors.
-These all contribute to the compulsive drug seeking and use that is addiction.
-(3)
+These all contribute to the compulsive drug seeking and drug use that defines an addiction.
+(2)

 Want more Information About a Specific Drug?